NWChemEx-Project/Utilities/docs/source/making_an_ostream.rst

 It takes a pointer to an array of characters and the length of that array.
-Your buffer class's implementation of this function should write as many of the provided characters as possible to the output.
+Your buffer class's implementation of this function should write as many of the provided characters as possible to the output buffer.
 After writing either the entire array, or as many characters as it can, your implementation should return the nuumber of characters it actually wrote.

 The base class provides a default implementation, which just calls ``sputc`` until ``sputc`` returns ``traits_type::eof()`` (hence signaling an error) or all characters have been written.
-Note that ``sputc`` works by calling ``overflow`` so if you choose not to override this function, you will need to override ``overflow``.

 overflow